nicknomo/TextMagic-python-PRTG-integration/README.md

-# TextMagic-python-PRTG-integration
+# TextMagic PRTG Phone Notification and automatic voice text alerts.
-PRTG runs this Windows script in order to send a notification
+PRTG Network Monitor runs this Windows script in order to send a notification.
+Using the Textmagic texting service, you can leverage automatic notifications and text to speech.

 This is made with the purpose of
 1) using a primary and backup gateway to ensure your textmagic message gets out